DOCA NVMe Emulation Application Guide

 OPC – The opcode that specifies the operation to be performed

-PSDT – Indicates whether physical region pages (PRPs) or scatter-gather lists (SGLs) are used for data transfer associated with the command
+PSDT – Specifies whether PRPs (Physical Region Pages) or SGLs (Scatter-Gather Lists) are used for data transfer associated with the command

 NSID – The identifier of the target namespace for the command